 Do you know what percentage of your landing page visitors convert to leads?
 If so, have you tested variations of your landing page (aka A/B testing) to see which one converts most effectively?

 If you’re not A/B testing, there’s no way to know why your page isn’t converting.
 Maybe your call-to-action isn’t specific enough.
-Maybe your layout is confusing.
+Maybe your layout or form design is confusing.
 Or maybe your headline is simply boring.

 A/B testing allows you to test one item at a time and then determine what leads to the most conversions.